International Education Week

 *Mini World Cup* -

 Choose a country to represent and compete against other students in a 5 v 5 soccer tournament.
-There will be two tournaments, and teams of 5-8 people can register on the form listed above.
+There will be two tournaments, and teams limited to 5-8 students and alumni only can register using the link below.
+Please gather your team as soon as possible!
+You MUST have a team to play.
+All students and alumni are welcome.

-LOCATED at Johnson Field starting at 3pm.
-(Tournament time 3pm-6pm) Please look for the big tent and get there 30 minutes before so that we may start on time.
+Tournament begins promptly at 3:00 PM.
+Please look for the big tent and arrive 30 minutes before so we may start on time.

 At Johnson Field